grleung/basinlcc-rams/README.md

 o  BUGSRAD has its own precision definitions (e.g. dbl_kind).
 They're still being used and aren't interfaced with the options to compile with double or single precision in the Makefile.

-o  Three of the new BUGSRAD source files are .f.
-These don't play well with archiving, so they will compile every time and you'll get a warning about it.

 I've also added RTE+RRTMGP radiation (https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019MS001621) as option 5